 When putting together a nonprofit organization, there are plenty of things that can go right.
-You can fill out your paperwork correctly, register with the state and IRS successfully, and obtain your 501c3 approval with minimal to no hiccups along the way.
-Ideally, this is how anyone would want things to go.
-After all, smooth sailing is preferable over stormy waters.
-What should be considered and perhaps noted somewhere, however, are the blunders you could potentially encounter along the way.
-Believe me when I say that it is very easy to make a mistake when you have never been through the 501c3 process before; it is a daunting process when you are not familiar with the rhythm of it, which leaves plenty of room for unexpected errors to pop up.
+You can assemble your nonprofit board members, fill out your paperwork correctly, register with the state and IRS successfully, and obtain your 501c3 approval with minimal to no hiccups along the way.
+Anyone would prefer smooth sailing over stormy waters.

 Have a Clear Message

 The first and most important blunder in a nonprofit startup is not having a clear message on what your organization is about.
-Narrowing down what you want to do is a crucial part of your nonprofit startup.
-It is easy to say that you ‘want to work with kids’, or ‘help people’, or ‘spread the word of God’.
-Those are good topics, certainly, but in all actuality they are a little too broad.
+Narrowing down what you and your nonprofit board members want to do is a crucial part of your nonprofit startup.
+It’s easy to say that you ‘want to work with kids’, or ‘help people’, or ‘spread the word of God’.
+Those are good starts, certainly, but in reality they are far too broad.
 Details are vital in the startup process, especially if you want your nonprofit to succeed.
 Do not let your mission statement or activities get lost in translation.

 Explain What Your Organization Is About